 What is 2-wire and 4-wire?

 If you've used an ohmmeter to make resistance measurements, you've probably heard terms such as "2-wire measurement" and "4-wire kelvin measurement."
 This document explains how ohmmeters measure resistance, how 2-wire resistance measurements work, how 4-wire resistance measurements work, and the special considerations for each measurement type.
-Watch this video and/or read below to learn more.
+Watch this video (above) and/or read below to learn more.

 - Greater Precision Resistance Testing